-I do like an old weathered sign and this makes it clear that you must "keep Dogs Under Control In Grazing Stock and Keep To The Path" the rest being unreadable, apart from Thank You.
+I do like an old weathered sign and this makes it clear that you must "keep Dogs Under Control In Grazing Stock and Keep To The Path" the rest being unreadable.

 The white boundary marker seen here at the entrance to Yantlet Creek is called the "London Stone" and is the official point where the River Thames ceases to be a river and becomes the sea.
 Imagine an invisible line (the Yantlet line) that runs from here to another marker "The Crow Stone" on the opposite bank at Westcliff-On-Sea in Essex.
 The Essex stone is featured on my Southend Pier to Thorney Bay, Canvey Island section.
 The larger skeletal structure in the foreground is the Yantlet Creek entrance shipping marker.

 This Memorial Stone in Yantlet Creek marks the completion of the raising of the Thames Flood Defences between 1975 and 1985.